Join us at Kneisel Hall in 2022!

-Application fee is due at the time of submission.
-Program tuition is due by July 15, 2021.
+Application fee of $100 is non-refundable and must be paid online at the time of application submission.
+Program tuition is $1,200 and includes on-campus lodging and meals.
+Tuition payment is due by July 15, 2022.

 Jan Pfeiffer – cellist, founder and director of the Lavazza Chamber Ensemble, plays with Boston Lyric Opera, Boston Ballet, and Rhode Island Philharmonic, frequent performer of contemporary music, former director of the Chamber Music Center at Wellesley College.

 Lora Tchekoratova – Bulgarian-born pianist, received her Doctor of Musical Arts at The Juilliard School where she was a student of Seymour Lipkin.
 An active advocate for new music, she has premiered numerous works by American and Bulgarian composers.

 Georgy Valtchev – Bulgarian-born violinist, received his degrees at The Juilliard School as a student of Dorothy DeLay.
 Soloist, recitalist, chamber music musician and is a member of the Mark Morris Dance Company orchestra.